 Amazon, the world’s largest online retailer, is all about price and selection.
 There is no ‘cultural cause’ regarding an Amazon purchase.
 It is not important that Amazon align with a consumer’s values.
 Inclusiveness, gender-specific, social diversity, all of the current cultural phrases that marketing gurus and brand managers cite as ‘must dos’ to connect with generational consumers are not in the Amazon lexicon.

-Conversational Marketing – one-on-one chat in real-time w/person.
+– Conversational Marketing – one-on-one chat in real-time with a person.
 ‘Immediate response’ on any device.

-Video Marketing – most important and popular way consumers ‘discover’ your brand and products
+– Video Marketing – the most important and popular way consumers ‘discover’ your brand and products

 63% of customers are more likely to return to a company website that has live chat

-Voice Search – increasingly used, VS will become an important part of many brands’ marketing strategy.
+– Voice Search – increasingly used, VS will become an important part of many brands’ marketing strategies.

-Interactive Content – one of my favorites.
-It is the fastest-growing marketing trend: Embedded calculators, Augmented reality ads, 360-degree videos.
-See: 12 Types of Interactive Content to Drive Engagement
+– Interactive Content – one of my favorites.
+It is the fastest-growing marketing trend: Embedded calculators, Augmented reality ads, and 360-degree videos.